DBarney/Glua/README.md

 Markdown currently lives as lua code downloaded into the project.
 I want to convert this over to golang, and maybe expose a function in lua that can be called, but I haven't bothered to do that yet as the current one works.
 Writing markdown inside of a lua string is not a good developer experience, so I am looking at better ways to do that.

+The library I am using is from https://github.com/mpeterv/markdown.
+For ease of use it is copied into this repository, as the installation instructions describe.

 # How does this work?

 ## Optional Parenthesis